- 1 x KMAG 6-Line SPMT

 EXECUTING WITH EXPERTISE

-Omega Morgan’s specialized transportation crews utilized hydraulic jacks with a hydraulic platform trailer and dollies to load the 530,000 pound ship loader.
+Omega Morgan’s heavy lift and rigging crews utilized hydraulic jacks with a hydraulic platform trailer and dollies to load the 530,000 pound ship loader.
 To accommodate the low water level, we engineered and built a wood ramp to the barge in order to make the transition safely.

 We also performed a ballasting operation while we transferred the heavy load from the ground to the barge.
 This involved pumping water in and out of compartments on the barge to raise and lower the deck, allowing us to keep the deck at proper height with the bulkhead.